Adriano Espaillat

 Espaillat was a ranking member of the New York Senate Housing, Construction and Community Development Committee and chaired the Senate Latino Caucus.
 He represented the neighborhoods of Marble Hill, Inwood, Washington Heights, Hamilton Heights, Manhattanville, Morningside Heights, East Harlem and the Upper West Side in Manhattan.

 Espaillat is a Democrat.
 He challenged then-Representative Charles Rangel in the Democratic primaries in 2012 and 2014, eventually winning the Democratic nomination in 2016 after Rangel announced his retirement.
 Espaillat represents one of the most Democratic districts in the country, with a Cook Partisan Voting Index of D+38.

 Early life and education

-Espaillat was born on September 27, 1954, in Santiago, Dominican Republic, to Melba (née Cabral) and Ulises Espaillat.
-He is a great-grandson of Dominican President Ulises Espaillat.
-Espaillat also has African ancestry and is of mixed Afro-Latino lineage.
+Espaillat was born on September 27, 1954, in Santiago, Dominican Republic, to Melba (née Rodríguez) and Ulises Espaillat.
+His father was named after 19th-century liberal Dominican president Ulises Espaillat.

+Espaillat has claimed that Dominican president Ulises Espaillat was his great-grandfather; however, according to Dominican genealogist Edwin Espinal Hernández, a fellow of the Dominican Institute of Genealogy, Espaillat is neither a descendant of former President Ulises Espaillat nor related by him by blood.

+Adriano Espaillat is second-great-grandson of the military hero Pedro Ignacio Espaillat, who is descended from black African former slaves of Francisco Espaillat, an 18th-century French slaveholder and governor of the Dominican province of Cibao during the Spanish colony.
+However, Espaillat is —via his mother— the great-grandson of former Dominican Senate President Mario Fermín Cabral y Báez through an illegitimate daughter, which makes him a descendant of 19th-century Dominican President Buenaventura Báez.
+He is related via his father to several historical Dominican figures, including senators, congressmen, presidents (such as Antonio Guzmán and Danilo Medina) and military officers of the Dominican Republic.

 He and his family moved to the United States in 1964.
 After overstaying a tourist visa, the Espaillats became lawful permanent residents (Green Card holders) in 1965.

 Espaillat grew up in Washington Heights.
-He graduated from Bishop Dubois High School in 1974 and earned his B.S. degree in political science at Queens College in 1978.
+He graduated from Bishop Dubois High School in 1974 and earned his B.S. degree in political science at Queens College, City University of New York in 1978.